 Two factors drove this.
 They occurred after a highly polarized and divided Brexit referendum.
 Jeremy Corbyn and Boris Johnson are the politicians driving the polarization.
 Both evoke strong feelings.

-In 2019, the Brexit Party withdrew many candidates to encourage supporters to vote tactically against Labour.
+In the 2019 Brexit election, many candidates withdrew, encouraging supporters to vote tactically against Labour.
 Previously, 25% of Labour-supporting Leave voters supported the Tories.
 A minority of voters passionately supported Labour, but the majority did not want a Labour government.
-Only 10% of YouGov poll respondents thought Jeremy Corbyn looked like a 'waiting Prime Minister' in 2019.
+Only 10% of YouGov respondents thought Jeremy Corbyn looked like a 'waiting Prime Minister' in 2019.
 In 2024, 40% thought the same of Keir Starmer.
 Tactical voting is generally thought of as an anti-Tory phenomenon, but it can also happen against Labour, and it clearly did in 2017 and 2019.
 Due to Labour's strategy and positioning, it was almost nonexistent in 2024.

-6) In 2024, Reform gained five MPs, but their vote share was slightly more than the seats UKIP won in 2015.
+6) In 2024, Reform gained five MPs, but received slightly more votes than UKIP did in 2015.
 To keep Labour?
-A significant number of Labour's minority were in seats where Reform took a substantial number of previous Tory votes to become a three-way margin.
-Most Reform voters in those seats knew their vote would contribute to a Labour victory.
+A significant number of Labour's minority were in seats where previous Tory votes made up a substantial number to create a three-way margin.
+Reform voters in most seats knew their votes would contribute to a Labour victory.

 One hint is included in Ashcroft's poll.
 In 2024, 25% of Labour voters said it was slightly harder to decide how to vote in this election than usual.
 However, in 2019, that figure was 44%.
 For every Corbyn enthusiast who filled rallies or went to Glastonbury, there was another reluctant Labour voter.
 In 2019, at least some in Labour were convinced the party would lose.

 8) There is another way to think about the shallowness of support.
-It may be an oversimplification, but the UK once had a uniform two-party system with class divisions, and there is truth in the idea that people are loyal to the party that benefits them economically or the party they inherited from their parents.
+It may be an oversimplification, but there is truth in the idea that the UK once had a uniform two-party system divided by class, and people were loyal to the party that economically benefited them or the party they inherited from their parents.
 Today, it is very different.

-Whether you are socially liberal or conservative is no longer as important in determining voting preferences along the traditional economic left-right divide.
-People do not naturally divide into distinct groups in the new political environment, but over time, there tends to be a cluster of voters who consistently share common attitudes and values.
+Whether you are socially liberal or conservative is no longer as important in determining voting preferences as the traditional economic left-right divide.
+People do not naturally divide into separate groups in the new political environment, but over time, it is possible to identify clusters of voters who tend to share common attitudes and values.
 John Curtice and Lovisa Moller Vallgarda ran the gold standard British Social Attitudes Survey using machine learning tools to identify six groups.

 · Well-off traditionalists (12%)